kmhernan/gdc-fastq-splitter/README.md

 information added by the CLI.

 **Note: R1 and R2 are inferred from the sequence ID rows and automatically added to the output files**

-The input fastq can either be ASCII text or gzip (must end with `.gz`) compressed, no other compression formats are accepted.
-The outputs will always be `.gz` and gzip compressed.

 ## Report JSON